-The Proper Officer will notify all members of the executive of: ☐ The fact that the IDC is proposing to the council that it dismisses the chief executive ☐ Any other particulars relevant to the dismissal \Box The period by which any objection to the dismissal is to be made by the leader / elected mayon behalf of the executive, to the Proper Officer At the end of this period the Proper Officer will inform the IDC either: $\hfill\Box$ that the leader / elected mayor has notified him / her that neither he / she nor any member of the executive has any objection to the dismissal $\ \square$ that no objections have been received from the leader / elected mayor in the period or \square that an objection or objections have been received and provide details of the objections The IDC will consider any objections and satisfy itself as to whether any of the objections are both material and well founded.
+The Proper Officer will notify all members of the executive of: ☐ The fact that the IDC is proposing to the council that it dismisses the chief executive ☐ Any other particulars relevant to the dismissal \Box The period by which any objection to the dismissal is to be made by the leader / elected mayor on behalf of the executive, to the Proper Officer At the end of this period the Proper Officer will inform the IDC either: ☐ that the leader / elected mayor has notified him / her that neither he / she nor any member of the executive has any objection to the dismissal $\ \square$ that no objections have been received from the leader / elected mayor in the period or \Box that an objection or objections have been received and provide details of the objections proposal to the Independent Panel along with the Independent Investigator's report and any other necessary material.
+This is not a full re-hearing and will not involve the calling of witnesses

+The IDC will consider any objections and satisfy itself as to whether any of the objections are both material and well founded.
 If they are, then the Committee will act accordingly, i.e. it will consider the impact of the executive objections on its proposal for dismissal, commission further investigation by the Independent Investigator and report if required, etc.